+A report given at EASL 2011 (European Association for the Study of the Liver) indicated that patients with advanced liver fibrosis or cirrhosis were more likely to achieve a successful treatment outcome when they added Boceprevir to standard therapy.
 There is now considerable expertise in performing liver transplants on HCV patients.
 Survival rates are about seventy percent after five years.
 But the shortage of available donors means that transplants are only offered to the patient whose liver is thought to be in the last year of its life. (see liver transplants)

 The overall risk of developing liver cancer or hepatocellular carcinoma (HCC) for people infected with HCV is relatively small.
 It usually develops decades after infection and is almost exclusively confined to people who have already progressed to cirrhosis.
 There are currently no exact figures showing the numbers of people with HCV who go on to develop liver cancer.
 At the moment though, it appears that around 5% of people who have cirrhosis will develop HCC each year.

 Once liver cancer does develop, the survival rates are very low.
 It is unlikely that someone with liver cancer will survive for more than five years unless they have surgery to remove the cancer or a liver transplant.
 Surgery is only possible if the cancer has not spread beyond the liver.
-Furthermore current guidelines on transplant mean that doctor may only suggest a liver transplant if you have:
+Furthermore current guidelines on transplant mean that doctors may only suggest a liver transplant if you have:

 - · A single liver tumour that is less than 5cm across

 - · Up to 3 tumours that are all less than 3cm across

 - · A single tumour 5 to 7cm in size that has not grown for at least six months